Dragan-Constantin/LEGO-Global-API/README.md

 ## Installation Guide

-1. Clone the repository: `git clone https://github.com/dragan-constantin/lego-global-api.git`
+1. Clone the repository: `git clone https://github.com/dragan-constantin/lego-global-api.git`<br>
-  a.
-Navigate to the project directory: `cd lego-global-api`
+  &emsp;a.
+Navigate to the project directory: `cd lego-global-api`<br>
-2. Or download the project: [here](https://github.com/Dragan-Constantin/LEGO-Global-API/archive/refs/heads/main.zip)
+  Or download the project: [here](https://github.com/Dragan-Constantin/LEGO-Global-API/archive/refs/heads/main.zip) and navigate to the project directory.
 3. Install dependencies: `npm install`
 4. Create the database using the provided [file](database/db.sql): `database/db.sql`
 5. Set up your MySQL database and update the `.env.example` file with the appropriate credentials.